maetyu-d/film/README.md

-Thanks to: Culture Art Society, Exmilitai, the Film Space group, Shoma A. Chatterji, etc.
+Thanks to: Culture Art Society, Exmilitai, the Film Space group, Shoma A. Chatterji, Adam Vaughan/The Conversation, etc.

 ---------
 ---------